Warm-starting quantum optimization

-Recent work has improved the original QAOA algorithm, for instance, by aggregating only the best sampled candidate solutions \cite{Barkoutsos2020} and carefully choosing the mixer operator in order to improve convergence \cite{Farhi2017,Hadfield2019,zhu2020,Wang2020}, empirically.
-Recent work has also explored strategies such as reinforcement learning \cite{Khairy2020, Wauters2020}, multi-start methods \cite{Shaydulin2019}, and local optimization \cite{Shaydulin2019b} to better navigate the QAOA optimization landscape.
+Recent work has improved the original QAOA, for instance, by aggregating only the best sampled candidate solutions \cite{Barkoutsos2020} and carefully choosing the mixer operator to improve convergence \cite{Farhi2017,Hadfield2019,zhu2020,Wang2020}, empirically.
+Reinforcement learning \cite{Khairy2020, Wauters2020}, multi-start methods \cite{Shaydulin2019}, and local optimization \cite{Shaydulin2019b} help navigate the QAOA optimization landscape.
+Algorithms such as the Hamiltonian Variational Ansatz produce optimization landscapes that are easier to navigate \cite{wiersema2020}.
 Furthermore, optimal $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ values concentrate on all typical instances generated by some reasonable distributions which may allow optimization strategies with fewer calls to the quantum computer \cite{Brandao2018}.
-Certain local classical algorithms match the performance of QAOA for Ising-like cost functions with multi-spin interactions \cite{Hastings2019} which has motivated the development of Recursive-QAOA (RQAOA) \cite{Bravyi2019}.
-RQAOA iteratively reduces the problem size and has been shown to outperform QAOA on certain forms of Ising Hamiltonians \cite{Bravyi2019}.
-Implementing QAOA on noisy quantum hardware is challenging since the number of gates needed can be very high \cite{Alam2019,Akshay2020}.
-The circuits become especially deep, when large $p$ is required or when the problem structure cannot be accommodated by the native hardware connectivity, thence requiring SWAP gates \cite{Arute2020}.
-Therefore, in the near term, quantum computers will most likely be able to run only low-depth QAOA.
-Low-depth QAOA results can be improved through robust control \cite{Dong2019} and by mapping $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ to parameters of the control pulses \cite{Lacroix2020}, a method available to cloud-based quantum computers \cite{Gokhale2020} with pulse-level control \cite{Mckay2018,Alexander2020}.
+Certain local classical algorithms match the performance of QAOA for Ising-like cost functions with multi-spin interactions \cite{Hastings2019} which has motivated the development of Recursive-QAOA (RQAOA) \cite{Bravyi2019, Bravyi2020b}.
+RQAOA iteratively reduces the problem size and outperforms QAOA on certain forms of Ising Hamiltonians \cite{Bravyi2019}.
+Implementing QAOA on noisy quantum hardware is challenging as the number of gates can be high for current gate fidelities \cite{Alam2019,Akshay2020}.
+The circuits become especially deep when large $p$ is required or when the native hardware connectivity does not match the problem structure, thence requiring SWAP gates \cite{Harrigan2021}.
+Therefore, in the near term, quantum computers will most likely only run low-depth QAOA.
+Low-depth QAOA results are improved by robust control \cite{Dong2019} and by mapping $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ to parameters of the control pulses \cite{Lacroix2020, Earnest2021}, a method available to cloud-based quantum computers \cite{Gokhale2020} with pulse-level control \cite{Mckay2018,Alexander2020}.